aselshall/aea/hw/participation.md

 ## [Participation Log](https://aselshall.github.io/aea/hw/participation)

 ### Overview
-Your participation grade is largely based on weekly video exit tickets.
+Your participation grade is based on weekly video exit tickets.
 Each module includes an exit ticket discussion post.
-At the end of each module, submit your participation log by following these instructions.
+At the end of each module, submit your participation log by **following these instructions**.

+### Objectives:
+The objectives of this participation log are to promote:
+- time management and consistent engagement with course content through adherence to weekly deadlines
+- accountability with accurate participation logs aligned with Canvas records to ensure fair grading and prevent grading disputes

 ### Exit Ticket
 After each video, reflect and submit your exit ticket by responding to participation questions (if provided) or by sharing general insights.
 Your response can include: